-April 24 Epidemiology for nurses: its Bugs that you don't see that get you.
-By ULL Nursing CE department (5 CEU).
 June 19 Dialectical behavior therapy by Billie Sue Wallis LCSW, Avenues Evenings Behavioral Services at Lafayette.
-(2 CEU).
-JULY 7 On Line CE on Posttraumatic Stress Disorder (PTSD) by Wild Iris Medical Education Company.
+JULY 7 (2 CEU).
+On Line CE on Posttraumatic Stress Disorder (PTSD) by Wild Iris Medical Education Company.
 (2.5 CEU).
 Fall 2009 September 23 Attended conference on Suicide 101 provided by Baton Rough Crisis Intervention Center at Clifton Chenier Center, Lafayette (5.5 CEU).
 November 24 On Line CE on A review of History, Status, and Future Steps for PMHN on the Consensus Model doe a APRN Regulation(1.0 CEU).
 December 10 On Line: Helping Patients Who Drink Too Much from National Institute AAA by Meds cap (0.25 CEU).
 December 11 Integrative Approaches for Health by ULL College of Nursing CE Department (5.00 CEU).
 Spring 2010 January 10 Challenging geriatric behaviors by Pepsi Health Care, (6.00 CEU).
-February 24 & New IACUC 101 & IACUC 201 plus conference sponsored by The University of Louisiana at Lafayette and The Iberia Research Center at the Crown Plaza, Lafayette.
-April 15 & 2 2 On line: Webinar by the Board of Regent's Adult learning in Louisiana series "Emerging Trends in Online Teaching and Learning".
+February 24 &2 New 25 IACUC 101 & IACUC 201 plus conference sponsored by The University of Louisiana at Lafayette and The Iberia Research Center at the Crown Plaza, Lafayette.
+April 15 & 22 2 On line: Webinar by the Board of Regent's Adult learning in Louisiana series "Emerging Trends in G. i.
+2010 Online Teaching and Learning".
 Spring 2010 April 19 Zoonotic Disease of No- human primates sponsored by New Iberia Animal research center.
 April 21 Blood borne pathogens sponsored by New Iberia Animal research center.
 March 31 On Line: A Review of Psychiatric Emergencies (10.00 CEU).
 March 24 On Line: Recent research on Antipsychotics, Vol. 5.
 By Meds cape (2.00 CEU).
 On line: Psychiatric illness Access and Adherence to HAART: A brief review of recent findings and implementation for care by Meds cape (1.25 CEU).
 March 24 CEU).
-On line: The Case of a 48 year-old women with bizarre and complex delusions by Meds cap (.50 April, 23 The information and resources sharing Fair "Acadian's first SWAP meets" sponsored by United Way of Acadiana.
+On line: The Case of a 48 year-old women with bizarre and complex delusions by Meds cap (.50 - The information and resources sharing Fair "Acadian's first SWAP meets" sponsored by United Way of Acadiana.
 May 5 Transforming education and Practice: Integrating Quality and Safety Competencies by Dr. Gwen Sherwood, Sponsored by CE department of ULL College of nursing & Allied Health Professions (2:00CEU).
-May 6 Lafayette Acadian's first "SWAP Meet" an information and resource sharing fair at Robichaux Center,
+May 6 Lafavette Acadian's first "SWAP Meet" an information and resource sharing fair at Robichaux Center,